An SQL text by Erland Sommarskog, SQL Server MVP.

 indicates that the process is involved in a deadlock.
 A

-number indicates how far back in the locking queue the process is.
+number indicates how far back in the blocking queue the process is.
 1 means

 blocked by a process with blklvl = 1, etc.